 It is interesting to note that both the term "virtual reality" and the data glove were invented by Jeron Lanier.
 Augmented reality has important industrial applications (e.g., at Boeing) and no doubt will have more.
 Situatedly aware shopping carts do not appeal to me, and indeed, raise significant ethical issues.
 Again, the main point here is that direct manipulation is a form of semiotic morphism, and use of algebraic semiotic ideas can clarify some of the issues surrounding direct manipulation.

 Direct manipulation occurs when a visual (or other) representation can be manipulated (e.g., by drag-and-drop, or clicking on parts) in a way that corresponds to what is represented.
 This can be very intuitive and convenient when it works, though there are some interesting cases where it does not work well.
 Among the disadvantages of direct manipulation, I would stress that it is hard to use for navigating and manipulating large homogeneous structures, such as proof trees.
 Shneiderman has long been a strong advocate of direct manipulation, and has suggested that it is a viable alternative to agents.
-Shneiderman's text includes a lengthy flame about agents (pages 83-89 of the third edition) emphasizing the problem of responsibility; his position is argued much more effectively here than in the Scientific American interview; see also Agents of Alienation by Jaron Lanier on this same topic, which has given rise to ongoing debates in the HCI community.
-I would like to emphasize the following sentence from page 85 of Shneiderman's text, which occurs in the context of air traffic control, but which applies equally well to many other domains, such as nuclear reactor control, and the so called Star Wars missile defense system:
+Shneiderman's text includes a lengthy flame about agents (pages 83-89 of the third edition) emphasizing the problem of responsibility; his position is argued much more effectively here than in the Scientific American interview; see also Agents of Alienation by Jaron Lanier on this same topic, which has given rise to ongoing debates in the HCI community. <!- Box 2.2 on page 84, comparing humans and machines, is fun. --> I would like to emphasize the following sentence from page 85 of Shneiderman's text, which occurs in the context of air traffic control, but which applies equally well to many other domains, such as nuclear reactor control, and the so called Star Wars missile defense system:

 In short, real-world situations are so complex that it is impossible to anticipate and program for every contingency; human judgement and values are necessary in the decision-making process.Much more along these lines can be found in the important book Normal Accidents, by Charles Perrow; he shows that many catastrophic accidents, such as the famous Three Mile Island nuclear incident, arise from the simultaneous occurrence of several unusual situations.